What shows up on the Review page

 Accepting updates the referral's status and (if you're both on the app) syncs the change to the partner's mirrored referral.

-Dismissing offers: Wrong status, Wrong referral, Status didn't really change.
+Dismissing opens the popover with: Wrong status, Wrong referral, Status didn't really change.

 What never reaches the Review page